kilfour/QuickMGenerate/README.md

 ### 'Generating' constants.
 Use `MGen.Constant<T>(T value)`.

-This generator is most usefull in combination with others and is used to inject constants into combined generators.
+This generator is most useful in combination with others and is used to inject constants into combined generators.

 ### 'Never return null.